 If you have been the victim of negligence during this kind of procedure, the experts at Cosmetic Surgery Solicitors are here to help you claim the compensation you deserve.
 In our many years of representing patients who have received substandard care, we have recovered more than £3 million and counting.

 We work on a no win, no fee basis and, as the first legal firm established specifically to fight cosmetic surgery negligence, we will put you in the best possible position to succeed.

 To speak to us about your claim, get in touch today.
-Either call 0808 252 3134 or request a callback from the team using our online contact form on this page.
+Either call 0800 634 0285 or request a callback from the team using our online contact form below.

 About laser hair removal